eosho/ARMA/README.md

 - **Add new resource types:**
   Add new ARM templates to the `quickstarts/` directory.
 - **Add new agents/subgraphs:**
-  Create new agent modules in `agents/` and wire them into the master graph.
+  Create new agent modules in `agents/` and wire them into the main application logic.
 - **Customize validation or deployment logic:**
   Edit the relevant agent node functions for custom business logic or additional checks.
+- **Prompts and Factories:**
+  - Add or update prompt templates in the `prompts/` directory.
+  - Use the `factory/` directory for shared construction logic or utilities.

 ---